-- Plan the nights/days you will eat out when kids eat free.
+- Plan to eat out on the nights/days when kids eat free.
 You will save a little on the kids meals.

 - Drink water.
 It’s better for you and you will usually save at least $10.00 or more with a family of 4 (more if you have more in your family).